 The “Wagon Wheel” singer suggested a big upcoming change in his Instagram in the past few weeks.
 Rucker, 58, has finally confirmed to fans that he has a new London home, a big step for the South Carolina native who previously lived in Nashville.

-The Grammy-winning singer reportedly made the move to the United Kingdom to hopefully inspire creative projects, and also to get the opportunity to perform for a wider range of international audiences.
+The Grammy-winning singer reportedly moved to the United Kingdom to inspire creative projects and get the opportunity to perform for a wider range of international audiences.

-Rucker posted about his move to London on Instagram and also revealed that he had a few upcoming shows in the city.
+Rucker posted on Instagram about his move to London and revealed a few upcoming shows in the city.

-He wrote in the caption, “I can’t move to London and not play U.K. shows!
+In the caption, he wrote, “I can’t move to London and not play U.K. shows!
 Do you have your tickets yet?
 Limited VIP packages are still available.
 See you soon!”

-Rucker, who was previously the frontman for the music group Hootie & the Blowfish, hinted that he would have a big life change last week.
+Previously the frontman for the music group Hootie & the Blowfish, Rucker hinted last week that he would be making a major life change.

 The move comes after a recent brush with the law.
-Rucker was arrested in February 2024 on two counts of simple possession/casual exchange of a controlled substance and one count of a violation.
-He entered the plea in a Tennessee courtroom, agreeing to 11 months and 29 days of probation.
-He avoided jail time and the charges will be expunged if he completes his probation.
+In February 2023, Rucker was arrested on two counts of simple possession/casual exchange of a controlled substance and one count of a violation.
+He entered the no-contest plea in a Tennessee courtroom, agreeing to 11 months and 29 days of probation.
+He avoided jail time, and the charges will be expunged if he completes his probation.

-Rucker and his PR representative have since reassured the country music star’s fans that he will be returning to the United States very frequently.
-His tour site lists that he currently has shows scheduled in five different U.S cities this upcoming summer, including stops in New York, California, and Nevada.
+Rucker and his PR representative have since reassured the country music star’s fans that he will frequently return to the United States.
+His tour site lists that he currently has shows scheduled in five different U.S. cities this upcoming summer, including stops in New York, California, and Nevada.

 RELATED CONTENT: Black Culture And Country Music Have A Shared History